 Group Income Protection provides your employees with a percentage of their monthly income should they suffer long term illness.

-Key person insurance can also be known as key employees insurance or key man insurance.
-It is designed to protect businesses against financial loss when someone who is key person to the company’s operation dies or becomes unable to work due to ill health.
+Key person insurance is also another important business protection insurance service and can also be known as key employees insurance, key man insurance or key person protection and forms a major part of your business protection insurance.
+It is designed to protect businesses against financial loss when someone who is a key person or key employee to the company’s operation dies or becomes unable to work due to ill health.

 The key man, key person or key employees insurance will pay out a cash lump sum on the death of the named key person, as the loss of this key person would have a financial impact on the company.
 Some providers may offer this on a critical illness basis too.